isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 While `def:_<_` comes in handy sometimes, it's not a very well behaved relation---it's not reflexive, symmetric, or even antisymmetric!
 What a bust of a relation!
-We don't yet have the sophistication to prove something is false, but that's exactly the sort of thing we'll tackle in the next chapter.
+We don't yet have the sophistication to prove something is false, but that's exactly the sort of thing we'll tackle in @sec:decidability.

 ## Wrapping Up